batiste/django-page-cms/doc/display-content.rst

     {% endfor %}
     </ul>

-Then you might want to use the `DJANGO_GERBI_EXTRA_CONTEXT` setting.
+Then you might want to use the `GERBI_EXTRA_CONTEXT` setting.
 You should set this setting to be a function.
 This function should return a Python dictionary.
 This dictionary will be merged with the context of every page of your website.